 TIP: Listen to your body, learn how it responds to different foods on a ride, we all are a little different, so find what is right for you.

-TIP: Eat real food that is easy to digest and avoid processed foods and junk foods with high sugar, and corn syrups (HFCS).
+TIP: Eat real food that is easy to digest and avoid processed foods and junk foods with corn syrups (HFCS).